hima-97/ECG-Arrhythmia-Classification/README.md

 Optimizing model parameters to enhance training efficiency and accuracy.

 * Model Validation and Evaluation:
-Implementing a custom leave-one-out cross-validation strategy to validate the model’s generalizability and mitigate overfitting.
+Custom leave-one-out cross-validation strategy to validate the model’s generalizability and mitigate overfitting.
 Thorough evaluation in a separate testing phase to assess the model's performance on unseen data.

 * Performance Assessment: